 The antenna cable entrance is not quite visible in this picture.
 The antenna plus the 12 volt power cord are routed behind the TV.
-I mounted the router near the bottom inside the closet.
-(I forgot to take a picture).
+I mounted the router near the bottom inside the closet, below on the lower left.

 It also makes for a nice front profile now: